CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 used a single big enumerate class for all these keys, but it proved unmanageable as more message types were supported.
 The framework set up with version 11.0 is based on the fact these numerous keys belong to a smaller set of logical blocks that are always parsed as a whole (header, metadata, state vector, covariance...).
-Parsing can be performed with the parser switching between a small number of well-known states.
+Parsing is therefore performed with the parser switching between a small number of well-known states.
 When one state is active, say metadata parsing, then lookup is limited to the keys allowed in metadata.
 If an unknown token arrives, then the parser assumes the current section is finished, and